How Cuemath offers Premium 1:1 Math Tutoring at a Fraction of US Market Rates?

 Does Cuemath charge any extra fees?

 No. There is no sign-up fee, no materials fee, and no charge for the assessment before your child's first class.
 The MathGym practice app is included free.
 Worksheets are included free.
-For grades 8–12, SAT prep (worth $499) is included free with any 6-month or 12-month plan.
+For grades 8-12, SAT prep material (worth $499) is included free with any 6-month or 12-month plan.
 The price you see on the website is what you pay.

-Is there a free trial?
+Is there a free evaluation?

 Can I get a refund if I want to stop?